A Juju (network) space is a logical grouping of subnets that can communicate with one another.

 juju move-to-space db-space 172.31.16.0/20 Subnet 172.31.16.0/20 moved from alpha to db-space

-Spaces can be renamed.
+Spaces can also be renamed:

 juju rename-space db-space public-space renamed space "db-space" to "public-space"

+remove-space command.
 Deleting a space will cause any subnets in it to move back to the “alpha” space.

 juju remove-space public-space removed space "public-space"